integreat-io/integreat-authenticator-jwt/README.md

 - `audience`: The JWT audience claim.
 Required
 - `expiresIn`: The expiration time for the JWT, as a ms string.
 When not set, the token will never expire
+- `payload`: An object whose properties will be set on the JWT payload

 ### Running the tests